earwig/copyvios/README.md

 - Run `./build.py` to minify JS and CSS files.

-- Start the web server (on Tool Labs, `webservice2 uwsgi-python start`).
+- Start the web server (on Toolforge, `webservice uwsgi-python start`).